-Taking Zofran during pregnancy may cause birth defects including cleft palate or cleft lip and heart defects such as atrial septal defect (ASD) and ventricular septal defect (VSD).
+Taking Zofran during pregnancy may cause birth defects including cleft palate or cleft lip and heart defects such as atrial septal defect (aka ASD, or hole in the heart) and ventricular septal defect (VSD).

 Do You Qualify?

 If you took Zofran during pregnancy and had a baby with birth defects, you may have a potential Zofran lawsuit.
 Birth defects associated with taking Zofran include: cleft palate or cleft lip and heart defects – specifically septal heart defects like atrial septal defect (ASD) and ventricular septal defect (VSD).Request Your Free Case Review

 Why File a Zofran Lawsuit?

 A Zofran lawsuit can help in two important ways.

 First, filing a Zofran lawsuit can help you get money to compensate your child for your child’s injuries.

 Second, filing a Zofran lawsuit can help you stand up for all the women and expectant mothers you know.
 Women should have been warned by the drug manufacturer of the potential risks to your unborn child before taking Zofran.

 What is Zofran, Exactly?

 Zofran is a brand name drug (“brand” being important because you can hold brand name manufacturers accountable when their drugs and medical devices hurt you) that blocks serotonin — that neurotransmitter you hear about when people talk about depression.